 Arya stalks Littlefinger at Winterfell, though I’m not sure why she’s doing it as Arya and not as one of the maids.
 She finds a loaded message hidden in his bedroom but it’s a plant.
 He’s one step ahead of her, something you should’ve known was going to happen because of all that goddamn smirking.

 Finally, Team Dragon-North reaches Eastwatch.
 The Hound and those Lord of Light fellas are also there (Gendry: Awk-ward!) and want to go past The Wall, too.
 Oh good, a whole load of male idiots with the same terrible idea.
 Still #TeamTormund — I’m glad he’s part of this but assume he will be sacrificed for being so beloved.
-With so many favorites on this foolish trip, we’re bound to lose some good peeps.
+With so many favorites on this foolish trip, we’re bound to lose some people.

 Beric: Here we all are, at the edge of the world, at the same moment, heading in the same direction, for the same reason.